Attacks on Likošane and Ćirez: Likošane

-Çirez
+Ćirez

 According to those present at that time, the Serbian Police arrived at 12:30 PM after shooting 6 oak logs.
 Witnesses told the HRW that seven APC's, along with one helicopter shooting down on rooftops, were present at the village.
 They first went up to the Nebihu family.
 They killed Rubika Nebihu, a 27 year-old woman who was seven months pregnant.
 They also killed the eldest son, Xhemsil.
 Sefer Nebihu, the father, told the HRW:

 The police destroyed my front gate with two tanks and came up to the windows of my house.
 About seventeen policemen came out of the tanks.
 They wore military camouflage, green and yellow, with a police sign on their chests.
 No masks.
 The tank came up to the window.
 One policemen broke the window with the butt of his gun and started shouting.
 They said: "stand up" and I said "don't shoot because there are only women and children here."
 They cursed me and then one fired at me.

 Another family to be attacked by the Serbian Police was the Sejdiu family.
 Four sons of the Sejdiu family were killed in Çirez, those being Bekim, Nazmi, Bedri, and Beqir.
 Abdia Sejdiu, the mother of the household, told HRW:

 They [her sons] came to the field and we sat in one room.
 My daughter-in-law, two kids and my son.
 We heard fighting in Likoshan around noon.
 My sons were killed around 4 PM.
 The tanks came in the garden, they broke the gates and two tanks were outside the firing.
 Some seven to ten policemen broke into the house and our room.
 I stepped in front of the police and put my hands out in front of my sons.
 They took all of us into the garden.
 They say lie on the ground.
 They hit Bekim and I shouted "Don't you have any sons!"
 They hit me in the head with the end of the gun.
 They took all of my sons then I took the kids inside...

 All 26 people killed in Likoshan and Çirez were buried in a field nearby the two villages.
 An estimated 30,000 people attended the ceremony.
 Police checkpoints on the major road prohibited more from joining.